jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/SUJ.rst

      da Vinci Classic, SUJ for PSM3 lift motor

 * There is a button attached with a Velcro strap to the active arm PSM3.
-This button can be toggle up or down to control the height of the SUJ-PSM3
+This button can be toggled up or down to control the height of the SUJ-PSM3

   .. figure:: /images/Classic/SUJ/SUJ-Classic-PSM3-lift-button.jpeg
      :width: 350